significant weight gain

 swollen face or lips

 I can drink again.
-During a three-month course of an anti-fungal (sexy, right?), I was under orders to avoid both grape and grain, lest my liver fail, rendering any of the aforementioned side effects.
+Having been placed on a three-month course of anti-fungal medication (sexy, right?), I was under orders to avoid both grape and grain, lest my liver fail, rendering any of the aforementioned side effects.
 (Note: the list is not exhaustive.
 A struggling liver can in fact take many guises.
-My decision to hazard a glass of white wine on December 23 made for an interesting set of services on Christmas Eve and Christmas Day, as I had the sensation that someone was attempting to extract an SUV from of my upper intestinal tract, all the while a hippopotamus loitered on my right temple.)
+My decision to hazard a glass of white wine on December 23 made for an interesting set of services on Christmas Eve and Christmas Day, as I had the sensation that someone was attempting to extract an SUV from of my upper intestinal tract, while a hippopotamus loitered on my right temple.)

-Fortunately, I’ve finished the medication round now.
+Fortunately, I’ve now finished the medication round.
 New Year, new me (and new toenails?).
 I wouldn’t say I’ve been celebrating as such, but I have renewed appreciation for some of the more bizarre drinking haunts in the city.

 Friday, 1AM – Sake with lawyer-friend M. On late nights in East Village, one can find a fantastic assortment of despondent and depressed looking Japanese expats from NYU drinking away their sorrows.
 Decibel has no formal decoration, but is completely covered in Japanese graffiti and kitschy posters, adding extra grunge to this underground Tarantino -esque rice wine and tempura hovel.
 Of course, the quality of décor is proportionally inverse to the prices, as well the level of tipping expected by the staff: opening a bottle of Sake – though, not always the one you ordered – costs in excess of $95 and merits a 35% tip.
 (Fear not, I wasn’t paying.)